stephengeller/CV/README.md

 Due to my work in the role I was voted SuTCo's "Techie of the Year" award by my peers at the end-of-year awards event.

 ###### Other ways where I showed this skill:
-  - When working at Healthcare At Home, I was promoted to supervisor, becoming responsible for managing over 80 staff members
+  - When working at Healthcare At Home, I was promoted to supervisor, becoming responsible for managing communication for over 80 staff members
   - As production manager of Ben Price's play 'Damage' in 2015, I managed the assembly of music, lighting, props, set and risk assessments through communicating with my production team.
-The show ran for a week at the [Drama Studio](https://www.sheffield.ac.uk/cics/performance-venues/whats-on), and won best sound and best show at the end of year SuTCo awards
+The show ran for a week at the [Drama Studio](https://www.sheffield.ac.uk/cics/performance-venues/whats-on), and won both best sound and best show at the end of year SuTCo awards.
   - My job at the Sheffield University Student's Union comprised of communicating with student enquiries, responding to questions sent to the main SU email, and helping student societies arrange events and bookings.